taraponglab/multimodal_antioxidant_peptides/README.md

-# Advancing Antioxidant Peptide Discovery: A Deep Multimodal Approach for Accurate Prediction and Generation of Novel Candidates
+# High-confidence prediction and generation of antioxidant peptide candidates using a multimodal framework

 ![Abstract Graphic](AOP_graphic.png)